 Where do you have to live to use this service?
 Anywhere in Missouri.
 If you're a Missouri resident, I can help get you divorced.
 My office is located in St. Louis, but I've helped clients from across Missouri facilitate their uncontested divorce quickly, affordably, and without ever coming to my office or appearing in court.

 How are the fees made so affordable?
 Many "traditional" divorce lawyers may handle only a few cases at a time.
 The time demanded of contested cases simply does not allow for a very high volume of cases.
 I complete hundreds of uncontested divorces each year for residents across Missouri.
-Over the course of handling over 1,000 uncontested divorces since 2008, I have streamlined the process and created efficiencies that allow me to produce high-quality, comprehensive uncontested divorce pleadings, unique and applicable to each individual's specific situation, at an affordable rate.
+Over the course of handling nearly 2,000 uncontested divorces since 2008, I have streamlined the process and created efficiencies that allow me to produce high-quality, comprehensive uncontested divorce pleadings, unique and applicable to each individual's specific situation, at an affordable rate.
 The seamless integration of technology, including email, file-sharing, texting, or whatever may be required by your particular situation, allows for the quick and consistent communication necessary for a systematic, stress-free process.